robcarver17/skipperman/docs/import_registration_data_help.md

 ### Importing all the cadets attending

 Skipperman will attempt to identify all the cadets in the imported WA event file.
-If the cadet isn't identical to one that is already in the data (same name and date of birth), then Skipperman will ask you to add the cadet to it's data.
+If the cadet isn't identical to one that is already in the data (EXACTLY the same name, and date of birth), then Skipperman will ask you to add the cadet to it's data.
 You will see a screen like this:

 ***
 ***